sawdust-and-diamonds/scrollbar.kak/README.md

 There are a number of *face* options you can edit to customize your scrollbar's look:

 `Scrollbar`: This sets the main face for your scrollbar column, i.e. its background colour and the main scrollbar colour.

 `ScrollbarSel`: Sets the colour for in-view selections.

 `ScrollbarHL`: Sets the colour for out-of-view selections, i.e. the scrollbar's display of selections that are outside your current view.
 I find it helpful to set this to a more... alarming colour, so that you notice when you are editing text outside your current view.

 Here are a few examples of how you can change the scrollbar colours.
 Please enter `:doc faces` into kak for more information:

-`set-face global Scrollbar rgb:7080a0,rgb:281090` `set-face global ScrollbarSel green`
+`set-face global Scrollbar rgb:7080a0,rgb:281090`

+`set-face global ScrollbarSel green`

 `set-face global ScrollbarHL @Information`

 You can change which characters are used for displaying the scrollbar with the following options:

 `scrollbar_char` : Sets the character used for the scrollbar.

 `scrollbar_sel_char` : Sets the character used for selections.

+Scrollbar.kak will try to store the compiled tool in the its own plugin folder, but there is the `scrollbar_plugin_path` option if you need to change where the tool is stored.

 If you've set up the scrollbar and played about with adding new highlighters, you might want to push it back to its left-most position on the highlighter stack.
 To do so, use the `move-scrollbar-to-left` command.